 In this article, I encourage you to think about this from an employee lifecycle perspective.
-Use the employee life cycle perspective to enable workplace diversity and workplace inclusion.
+Use the employee life cycle perspective to enable equity, workplace diversity and workplace inclusion.
 Considering every single interaction a potential member of staff has before they join and all the way through to when they leave.
-Each of those interactions is owned by different people or parts of the company, so viewing it from the employee’s perspective allows one to see who should be responsible for delivering change.
+Each of those interactions is owned by different people or parts of the company.
+So,viewing it from the employee’s perspective allows one to see who should be responsible for delivering change.

-That could be the line manager, or the brand and marketing team, the social media team, recruitment advisors, participants in a recruitment panel, and so on.
-It’s part of the overall theme to consider – as I spoke about at the CIPD (Chartered Institute of Personnel and Development)) annual conference – Workplace Inclusion and Workforce Diversity from a Corporate Strategy perspective.
+That could be the line manager, or the brand and marketing team and the social media team.
+Or perhaps recruitment advisors, participants in a recruitment panel, and so on.
+It’s part of the overall theme to consider.
+As I spoke about at the CIPD (Chartered Institute of Personnel and Development)) annual conference – Workplace Inclusion and Workforce Diversity from a Corporate Strategy perspective.

-Here’s the summary, behind each of the segments there are a set of prompts and suggestions to investigate; topics for future blog pieces.
+Here’s the summary.
+Behind each segment there are a set of prompts and suggestions to investigate; connect with me to learn more.

-Consider each of these eight elements to use the employee life cycle for diversity and inclusion:
+Consider each of these eight elements to use the employee life cycle for equity, diversity and inclusion: